JonasTisell/youtube_imagehost/README.md

 Trying unexisting parameters makes the image show error code 400 (_Bad Request_)

-Highest quality saved on server is 797x797 (_for images from YouTube_)
+Highest quality saved on server is 797x797 for profile pictures from YouTube

 ## Default parameters (_set in all profile images and various others_)